-This is a wide category that includes a host of different products: canola oil, soybean oil, corn oil, and even some olive oils.
-Vegetable oils aren't a meal unto themselves, but they pop up with shocking frequency in restaurant cooking as well as preprocessed foods.
+This is a broad category that includes a host of different products: canola oil, soybean oil, corn oil, and even some olive oils.
+Vegetable oils aren't a meal in themselves, but they pop up with shocking frequency in restaurant cooking as well as preprocessed foods.
 What's the big deal?
 Vegetable oils are all liquid when they're at room temperature; that's a sign that their primary components are polyunsaturated fats.
 When those fats break down, the consequences can be, according to the American Journal of Clinical Nutrition, quite dire; polyunsaturated fats are linked to everything from atherosclerosis and inflammation to cancer.

 To increase readability, the articles on our site are paginated.
 Use the buttons located below each article in order to read the entire article.
 The "Next" and "Previous" buttons will allow you to navigate from one page to the next.